Hidden Auckland - six things we love to do

 Many visitors rush through Auckland using it as a gateway to the Bay of Islands or south to the thermal wonderland of Rotorua.
 But that’s not doing justice to this fascinating city squeezed between two of the world’s most picturesque harbours.
 In fact delve deep into the city centre and there’s a number of hard-to find-treats and treasures the locals’ love.
 And being Aucklanders we like to spend a penny to save a pound - meaning we like to be entertained for very little!
 Here’s six ways to delight in Auckland’s hidden finds without denting the credit card.

 A mocktail at De Bretts, corner Shortland and High Streets For just $10, you can enjoy a mocktail at one of Auckland’s most stylish hard-to-find bars.
-Imagine sipping a grapefruit and passion cooler, De Brett’s blend of grapefruit, passionfruit syrup, mint and fresh lime, in the art-deco inspired elegance of the hotel’s House Bar.
+Imagine sipping a grapefruit and raspberry cooler, De Brett’s blend of grapefruit, raspberry juice, mint and fresh lime, in the art-deco inspired elegance of the hotel’s House Bar.

 Built as The Commercial Hotel in 1841, it was one of Auckland’s first hotels.
 The Commercial survived two fires, and two rebuilds, before the current De Brett’s was erected in 1925 and extensively remodeled in 2007.
 If only those walls could talk, what stories they could tell!